ANNarchy/ANNarchy/docs/manual/SpikeSynapse.rst

 When a synapse object is defined, this behavior should be explicitely declared.

-The value ``w`` is then decreased using a decreasing exponential function of the time elapsed since the last postsynaptic spike:
+The value ``w`` is then decreased using a decreasing exponential function of the time elapsed since the last post-synaptic spike:

 .. code-block:: python